SeekyCt/spm-docs/misc/README.md

 A dump of every template in the npcEnemyTemplates array

 ### npctribes.txt
-A dump of all the animPoseNames for each tribe in the npcTribes array
+A dump of every tribe in the npcTribes array

 ### observations.txt
 Various general notes about the game